kaseykahneno1/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/user-attachments/assets/a4488044-4381-4339-aef9-788d134b1358" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You will also need to install MySQL 5.5.62 (mysql-5.5.62-win32.msi) from the “osTicket-Installation-Files” folder.
+You’ll also need to install MySQL 5.5.62 (mysql-5.5.62-win32.msi) from the 'osTicket-Installation-Files' folder.
 Please follow these steps.

 - Typical Setup
 - Launch Configuration Wizard (after install)
 - Standard Configuration
 - Password: root

-Note* making root your password is extremely insecure and should only be done in virtual machines for training purposes.
+Note*Using 'root' as your password is highly insecure and should only be done in virtual machines for educational or training purposes.
 </p>
 <br />